chungus84/Javascript-bank-challenge/README.md

 - [ ] Encapsulates Statement formatting in a class
 - [ ] Encapsulates Transaction data in a class

-#### Extended
-- [ ] Can you format the console output?
-Credited values should be GREEN and debited values should be RED.
-The balance should be GREEN if positive and RED if negative

 #### User Stories & Domain Models Standard
 ```